-- 20.1 The Seller will maintain the Property in its present condition, fair wear and tear excepted, until the time at which settlement takes place. - 20.2 The risk of damage to or destruction of the Property howsoever caused will remain with the Seller until the time at which settlement takes place. - 20.3 In the event of the Property being destroyed or materially damaged prior to the time at which settlement takes place, either the Purchaser or the Seller will have the right to rescind the Missives without penalty to the other. - 20.4 The Seller warrants that the current buildings insurance obtained in respect of the Property has been granted on normal reasonable terms appropriate for the Property.
+20.1 The Seller will maintain the Property in its present condition (i.e. as at the date of the Offer), fair wear and tear excepted, until the time at which settlement takes place.

+20.2 The risk of damage to or destruction of the Property howsoever caused will remain with the Seller until the time at which settlement takes place.

+20.3 In the event of the Property being destroyed or materially damaged prior to the time at which settlement takes place, either the Purchaser or the Seller will have the right to rescind the Missives without penalty to the other.

+20.4 The Seller warrants that the current buildings insurance obtained in respect of the Property has been granted on normal reasonable terms appropriate for the Property.